How to Cancel GEICO Car Insurance

 GEICO REFUND TIMELINE

-GEICO refunds take up to 14 business days to process, issued by check or direct deposit depending on your original payment method.
-Don't count on the returned premium to cover your new policy's first payment without a buffer.
-If your refund hasn't arrived after 14 business days, call GEICO directly to follow up.
+GEICO refunds take up to 14 business days and are issued by check or direct deposit based on your original payment method.
+GEICO uses a pro-rata refund method and does not charge a cancellation fee.
+Don't use the refund to cover your new policy's first payment until it clears.
+Processing can take the full 14 business days.
+If your refund hasn't arrived after 14 business days, call GEICO at 1-800-841-1587 to follow up.

 GEICO Cancellation Mistakes to Avoid